-The Loxone Air Base Extension is used to extend the Miniserver, and allows the integration of various devices like sensors, actuator or lighting products that are equipped with the Loxone Air wireless technology.
+The Loxone Air Base Extension is used to extend the Miniserver, and allows the integration of up to 128 devices like sensors, actuator or lighting products that are equipped with the Loxone Air wireless technology.

 Table of Contents

 - Pairing Air Devices automatically